Over $1 Billion Recovered for Clients Across the Nation

 In a class action lawsuit, consumers harmed by a company’s negligent behavior suffer nearly identical injuries and join together to bring a claim against the offending entity.
 Many people choose the class action route to minimize legal fees and bolster the legitimacy of their claim.
 When class action lawsuits settle or the court issues a verdict, those bringing the class action receive equal payout shares.
 However, to effectively join a class action or prove that you have a class action case, you must be able to prove that all plaintiffs suffered calculable losses and very similar injuries.

 Find Out if You Have a Mass Tort or Class Action Lawsuit

-At The Simon Law Firm, P.C., we handle both mass torts and class actions.
-We are prepared to help you evaluate your case and decide which approach is most beneficial and determine which one has a greater likelihood of success.
-If you have been injured by the negligence or reckless behavior of a corporate entity, connect with our personal injury and mass tort attorneys as soon as possible to schedule a free consultation.
+At The Simon Law Firm, P.C., we handle mass torts and class actions.
+We are prepared to help you evaluate your case, decide which approach is most beneficial, and determine which is more likely to succeed.
+If you have been injured by a corporate entity’s negligence or reckless behavior, contact our personal injury and mass tort attorneys as soon as possible to schedule a free consultation.

 Our Mass Torts Services